Lake Vermilion Minnesota Muskie Fishing

 It is always exciting to see the enthusiasm young muskie fisherman bring to the sport – many youth are catching big fish!
 Diane lost her seat in the boat when Eric, only ten years old at the time, caught his first muskie, a 50 1/4″ dandy.
 Between Dave & Eric, you don’t need to go far to find someone eager to “talk Muskies.”
 Just don’t start the conversation if you have somewhere to go.
 It’s rarely a short one!

 Lake Vermilion Muskies are of the Leech Lake Strain, tending to be thicker and heavier than fish elsewhere, due to the good supply of bait fish – mainly sucker and whitefish.

 Most muskies in Lake Vermilion relate to rocky structure, although a fair number have been taken from shallow, weedy bays too.
 While there is a 54″ minimum size limit, we hope that all muskie will be properly handled and released.
-A variety of baits produce muskie, from Bucktails, Top Waters, Crank Baits and occasionally live Sucker Minnows.
+A variety of baits produce muskie – Bucktails, Top Waters, Crank Baits.